 Top San Diego Cheap Eats

 Here are nine places to get a delicious meal in the sunny SoCal city without breaking the bank.

 Don't Miss: Top Tours in San Diego

 Salud! is a former food truck that got so popular it’s now a busy and fun restaurant in Barrio Logan, the city’s oldest Mexican-American neighborhood.
 When you’re looking for cheap eats in San Diego, head to Salud! for its daily taco specials and affordable micheladas.
-Locals line up for carne asada, carnitas, and street-style tacos ($2.50 to $4 each), as well as beer, vegetarian options, and Mexican street corn.
-When you’re short on change but big on hunger, order the giant al pastor taco with shredded pork—this super-filling snack will only set you back $2.50.
+Locals line up for carne asada, carnitas, and street-style tacos, as well as beer, vegetarian options, and Mexican street corn.
+When you’re short on change but big on hunger, order the giant al pastor taco with shredded pork—this super-filling snack is also super affordable.

 Las Cuatros Milpas

 If you’re craving authentic Mexican food but can only afford to eat at the cheap restaurants in San Diego, Las Cuatro Milpas fits the bill.
-There’s always a long line of locals at this iconic Barrio Logan eatery—but these mouthwatering tamales ($5) and burritos ($5) are worth the wait.
+There’s always a long line of locals at this iconic Barrio Logan eatery—but these mouthwatering tamales and burritos are worth the wait.
 Plus, the line moves quickly, thanks to employees who are both efficient and extremely nice.
-Every tortilla served here is freshly made, and the rolled tacos (five for $5) are juicy and meaty.
-The chorizo con huevo makes a fine meal too, and only costs $3.75.
+Every tortilla served here is freshly made, and the rolled tacos are juicy and meaty.

 Blind Lady Ale House